-RI actions include investment, engagement, voting, exclusion and/or divestment from the Fund.
+Sustainable investment actions include ESG integration, engagement, voting and exclusion from the Fund.
 We invest across a wide range of asset classes and regions.
-With such a breadth of investments, there will be, from time to time, holdings in the Fund that need special consideration under our RI framework.
-The RI framework supports the implementation of the climate change investment strategy (CCIS).
+With such a breadth of investments we need to prioritise the issues and companies we focus on.
+There will be, from time to time, holdings in the Fund that need special consideration under our Sustainable Investment Framework including with respect to exclusion and engagement.